 2. Setting up a domain is a pre-requisite for being able to configure SSO for the organization.
 If you do not have a domain added to your organization, please contact Support to add the domain(s).

 Each domain needs to be configured with the SSO type that matches the identity provider configured for users on the domain.
-Example: One organization could have different domains across GEO location which might be following different SSO requirements.
+Example: One organization could have different domains across GEO locations which might be following different SSO requirements.

 3. Currently SSO Configuration is allowed for only 2 identity providers (IdP) that Podio already supports: